msamets/mSametSonmez/README.md

 - Currently using React and TypeScript in the front-end

-- Currently learning operations part of DevOps and improve code quality by Self
+- Currently learning operations part of DevOps and improving code quality by Self

 <h1> 🛠Tech Stack</h1>
 <p>